 Store your tools hanging on hooks in a dry airy location.
 Some gardeners swear by storing their tools blades down in a bucket of sand and mineral spirits.

 However, life happens and we can’t always give our favorite garden trowel the TLC it deserves.
 There are many folk remedies for removing rust from tools with simple kitchen ingredients like salt, vinegar, cola, and tin foil.
 When you really love that garden trowel, you don’t mind trying a few until you find the one that returns it to its full, shiny glory.

 How to Clean Rusty Garden Tools

 The most popular method for cleaning rust on garden tools is with vinegar.
 Soak the tool overnight in a mixture of 50% vinegar and 50% water.
-Then with steel wool, a brush or a crumpled up piece of tin foil, rub the rust off in a circular motion.
-When the rust is gone, rinse the tool in soapy water and then just clear water.
-Hang in to dry, then rub it with mineral oil or WD-40.
+Then with steel wool, a brush, or a crumpled-up piece of tin foil, rub the rust off in a circular motion.
+When the rust is gone, rinse the tool in soapy water and then clean water.
+Hang it to dry, then rub it with mineral oil or WD-40.

 Another interesting rust removal recipe involves just using a can of cola and a crumpled piece of tin foil or wire brush to scrub away the rust.
 The phosphoric acid in cola dissolves the rust.

 There’s also a recipe that calls for using strong black tea – first to soak the tools in and then to scrub the rust away.

 Using salt and lemon juice is yet another popular method of cleaning rusty tools.
 This recipe uses 1 part table salt, 1 part lemon juice, and 1 part water a homemade rust solution.
 Rub on with steel wool, then rinse and dry.

 Can You Renew Rusty Garden Tools With Power Tools?